Gressoney Back Country Ski Course with Snoworks – Day 5

 If you enjoy my blog, please don’t be shy about encouraging me with a like, a comment or a share.
 Tell your friends – and tell them to tell their friends!

-And don’t forget to join us next time to see how we cope back on the piste after our fleeting glimpse of the Nirvana that awaits those who venture into the hidden treasures of the back country…
+Experiments on the Edge of Control – don’t forget to join us next time to see how we cope back on the piste after our fleeting glimpse of the Nirvana that awaits those who venture into the hidden treasures of the back country…